Food waste collection pilot

 - Residents in the trial area who wish to continue to use their brown bin for the disposal of food waste throughout the pilot can continue to do so.

-These results will help us plan how waste will be collected across the city in the future.
+The trial is still ongoing and we continue to measure the results.
+This will help us plan how waste will be collected across the city in the future.